cnunciato/cjs2019/README.md

 Thanks for attending my talk and taking the time to explore this repository.
 Below are a few things you might find useful.

+## The talk

+You'll find the actual talk on YouTube at https://www.youtube.com/watch?v=nfridRBNfds.

 ## Slides

 You'll find my slides in `slides/source`.
 To build and run them locally, just: